Braided cofree Hopf algebras and quantum multi-brace algebras: Introduction

 This paper is organized as follows.
-In Section 2, we show that an algebra (resp. coalgebra) with compatible Yetter-Drinfel'd module structure is a Yang-Baxter algebra (resp. coalgebra).
-Specially, modules over a quasi-triangular Hopf algebra make sense.
-And we use Woronowicz's braidings to illustrate our constructions.
-Section 3 contains the interesting example of Yang-Baxter algebra, which is the so-called quantum shuffle algebra (introduced in \cite{Ro}).
-We also prove that the cotensor algebra $T_H^c(M)$ over a Hopf algebra $H$ and a $H$-Hopf bimodule $M$ is both a Yang-Baxter algebra and a Yang-Baxter coalgebra.
-As a consequence, the "upper triangular part" $U_q^+$ of the quantized enveloping algebra with a symmetrizable Cartan matrix is a Yang-Baxter algebra.
-In Section 4, we define quantum $\textbf{B}_\infty$-algebra and prove that its tensor space has a Yang-Baxter algebra structure.
-Quantum shuffle algebras and quantum quasi-shuffle algebras are special quantum $\textbf{B}_\infty$-algebras.
-Finally, in Section 5, we introduce the notion of 2-Yang-Baxter algebras and use them to construct quantum $\textbf{B}_\infty$-algebras.
+In Section 2, we recall the definitions of braided algebras and braided coalgebras.
+We also study some of their properties.
+After recalling the construction of braided algebras from Yetter-Drinfel'd modules with extra natural conditions, we show that module-algebras (resp. module-coalgebras) over a quasi-triangular Hopf algebra are braided algebras (resp. coalgebras).
+Section 3 contains interesting examples of braided algebras from quantum groups, which are the so-called quantum shuffle algebras (introduced in \cite{Ro}).
+We prove that the cotensor algebra $T_H^c(M)$ over a Hopf algebra $H$ and an $H$-Hopf bimodule $M$ is both a braided algebra and a braided coalgebra.
+As a consequence, the "upper triangular part" $U_q^+$ of the quantized enveloping algebra with a symmetrizable Cartan matrix is a braided algebra.
+In Section 4, we define quantum multi-brace algebras and prove that their tensor spaces have braided algebra structures.
+Quantum shuffle algebras and quantum quasi-shuffle algebras are special quantum multi-brace algebras.
+Finally, in Section 5, we introduce the notion of 2-braided algebras and use them to construct quantum multi-brace algebras.\\

-\textbf{Acknowledgements}.
-The first author would like to thank his parents for their love.
-He would like to thank Professor Xi-Ping Zhu sincerely for his helps.
-He would also like to thank Yao-Fei Li for sharing the exciting time with him.